 Projects per year

-Mr Stephen Connolly is a 2nd year PhD student in the Department of Mechanical and Aerospace Engineering, supervised by Professor Donald Mackenzie and Dr Yevgen Gorash.
-His thesis, titled: Isothermal material models for rubber-like materials, focuses on developing experimental and numerical methods for the simulation of rubber and rubber-like materials.
-His current work primarily concerns the implementation of principal stretch based hyperelastic material models used in simulating quasi-static behaviour.
+Mr Stephen Connolly is a 3rd year PhD student in the Department of Mechanical and Aerospace Engineering, supervised by Professor Donald Mackenzie and Dr Yevgen Gorash.
+His thesis, Isothermal material models for rubber-like materials, focuses on developing experimental and numerical methods for the simulation of rubber and rubber-like materials.
+His current work primarily concerns the implementation of constitutitve models used in simulating isothermal, path-independent, and quasi-static behaviour.
+This is a tie-in to another ongoing study into the implications of constitutive model selection in experimental parameter identification methods.

 Master of Engineering